KaniewskiSoftware/personal-homepage/README.md

 # Personal Homepage

-This page is my online cv.
-It includes basic info about me, my skills, skills I want to learn next and links to my other projects.
+My online CV includes: basic info about my, my skills, skills I want to learn next and links to my selected projects.
 I'm looking for a job as a junior frontend developer.
 If u want to offer me one, just hit the Hire me button.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-Functionality of the project was developed using [Redux](https://github.com/reduxjs/redux-toolkit).
+Technologies: React, Redux Toolkit, Styled Components.

 ## Preview